n

 Major Insurance Types We Accept

 Blue Cross Blue Shield of Michigan: Balance Foot & Ankle is in-network with most BCBS Michigan plans, including PPO and HMO options.
-BCBS covers a wide range of podiatric services including office visits, X-rays, procedures, and custom orthotics with appropriate diagnosis codes.
+BCBS covers a many podiatric services including office visits, X-rays, procedures, and custom orthotics with appropriate diagnosis codes.

 Medicare: We accept Original Medicare (Parts A and B).
 Medicare covers medically necessary podiatric services including treatment of foot conditions related to systemic diseases (diabetes, peripheral vascular disease, neuropathy), nail procedures, fracture care, and surgical procedures.
 Medicare also covers therapeutic diabetic footwear (one pair of shoes plus three pairs of inserts per year) for eligible diabetic patients.